|Archives HomeContact Us||Close window

 Paul J. Sachs died on February 18, 1965.

-The processed Paul J. Sachs Papers are contained in one 2.5" document box and include typed copies of correspondence to and from Paul J. Sachs.
+The processed Paul J. Sachs Correspondence is contained in one 2.5" document box and include typed copies of correspondence to and from Paul J. Sachs.
 They range from September 9, 1926 through October 27, 1952, and include correspondence with such personalities as Jere Abbott, Frederick Allen, Alfred H. Barr, Jr., Allen Blackburn, Jr., Theodore Bowie, Stephen C. Clark, Mrs. W. Murray Crane, Frank Crowninshield, A. Conger Goodyear, Abby Aldrich Rockefeller, Nelson A. Rockefeller, Arthur Sachs, Monroe Wheeler and John H. Whitney.
 (213 items on 329 sheets).

 The records are open for research and contain no restricted materials.